-To get to the trailhead: From Highway 101 in Santa Barbara, take exit 99 for Mission Street.
+To get to the trailhead: From the 101 Freeway in Santa Barbara, take exit 99 for Mission Street.
 At the end of the offramp, turn north up Mission Street.
 Drive 0.8 miles and turn left on Garden Street.
 Go two blocks and make a right on Los Olivos Street.
 This will become Mission Canyon Road as you drive 0.8 miles up to Foothill Road.
 Turn right and then make the next left to continue up Mission Canyon Road.
 After a quarter mile, bear left at a split onto Tunnel Road.
 Drive a mile up this road and find parking on the right side before reaching the turnaround by the trailhead for Tunnel Trail.

 Trailhead address: Tunnel Road (near 1488 Tunnel Road), Santa Barbara, CA 93105

 Trailhead coordinates: 34.46492, -119.71272 (34° 27′ 53.71″N 119° 42′ 45.79″W)